If you don't know your ang bao from your lo hei then you're going to need our guide to all the traditions of Chinese New

 A lot of Chinese New Year traditions were created to chase away Nian, and you will see and hear this name a lot during the New Year celebrations.
 But who or what is Nian?
 According to Chinese mythology, a Nian is a terrifying beast that lives under the sea or in the mountains.
-On Chinese New Year eve, it comes out of hiding to attack people, munch on animals and devour children.
+On Chinese New Year’s Eve, it comes out of hiding to attack people, munch on animals and devour children.
 Kinda makes the Boogie Man seem like a puppy dog in comparison.

 Traditional food at Chinese New Year

 1. Lo Hei / Yusheng / Prosperity toss

 You’ll see all three of these names being bandied about at reunion dinners and supermarkets all over Singapore.
 Ever wondered what lo hei means though?
-These words refer to a Teochew-style raw fish salad, which includes raw fish, shredded veggies and a plethora of sauces in a dish, meant to be shared and tossed together while you recite auspicious sayings for the New Year, with the higher the toss the better your prospects for the year ahead.
-Psst: Remember you’ll need to bypass the auspicious sayings this year and toss with masks on due to the pandemic.
+These words refer to a Teochew-style raw fish salad, which includes raw fish, shredded veggies and a plethora of sauces in a dish, meant to be shared and tossed together while you recite auspicious sayings for the New Year.
+The higher the toss, the better your prospects for the year ahead.

 2. Pen Cai